MetOffice/fab/docs/source/glossary.rst

         All artefact getters are derived from :class:`~fab.artefacts.ArtefactsGetter`.

     Source Tree
-        Some steps produce a source tree which is implemented as a mapping from a Path to a node (an :class:`~fab.dep_tree.AnalysedFile`).
+        The :class:`~fab.steps.analyse.Analyse` step produces a source tree which is represented as a mapping from a Path to a node (an :class:`~fab.dep_tree.AnalysedFile`).
         The tree's structure is defined by the nodes referring to other paths in the source tree.

         When building an executable, a sub-tree is extracted containing only the files needed to build the target program.
 When building a library, all compiled source code is included in the output.

+        Fab's source code uses the term *project source tree* for everything that's been analysed, and *target source trees* or *build trees* for sub-trees extracted for each target exe.